High Setting Engagement Ring – Everything You Need to Know

 What’s a High Setting for Engagement Rings?

 The height of a setting is best seen from the side view of the ring design, known as the profile.
 Hold up your ring and observe how the center stone is held.
 Does it protrude into the air?
-If it’s at a higher level than your finger, it’s a high setting.
+If it’s at a much higher level than the band, it’s a high setting.

 High setting (also called high profile) engagement rings are extremely popular, with the classic prong setting by Tiffany & Co. being the most popular ring style in general.

 High settings feature a ring head that holds the diamond or other gemstone up high in the air, elevated above the finger.
-High set rings can accommodate a longer girdle on the center stone and holds the up the stone for maximum visual effect.
+They can accommodate a longer girdle on the center stone and holds the up the stone for maximum visual effect.
 These settings tend to have longer prongs that gracefully extend upwards, clasping the center stone elegantly.

 Reasons to Choose a High Setting Ring